sayzlim/sayzlim.github.io/source/_posts/2010-11-07-minimal-living-with-macbook.md

 I go digital for note taking.
 But I prefer a real book compared to the digital book.
 I keep movies in my external hard disk to save space.
 I never use more than 60 GB for my internal hard disk.
 This is how I use my MacBook.
 Now tell me how you plan to use your MacBook.

 Want to get listed as one of the MacBook user?
-Follow [Sayz Lim](http://twitter.com/sayzlim/) and mention about getting listed.
+Follow [Sayz Lim](https://twitter.com/sayzlim "Sayz Lim (sayzlim) on Twitter") and mention about getting listed.